 A Responsible Authority can seek to include a condition on a planning permit for the provision of affordable housing.
 As for any condition on a permit, the responsible authority should have evidence to support the requirements and must be able to defend the condition in VCAT if the applicant appeals the conditions.

-Throughout the planning permit process, planning staff should have explored and, to the extent possible, gained agreement with the applicant, on what would or wouldn’t be included in an Affordable Housing Agreement secured by way of a planning permit condition for a section 173 agreement.
+Throughout the planning permit process, planning staff should have explored and gained agreement with the applicant, on what would or wouldn’t be included in an Affordable Housing Agreement secured by way of a planning permit condition for a section 173 agreement.

 Depending on the arrangements, the requirement for the provision of affordable housing can significantly change the viability of a development.
 Any requirements should be identified early and clearly and worked through with the applicant.